GoogleChrome/web.dev/src/site/content/en/blog/building-a-switch-component/index.md

 positioning along with a pointer.
 The `switches` object is a `Map()` where the keys are `.gui-switch`'s and the values are cached bounds and sizes that keep the script efficient.
-Right-to-left is handled using the same custom property that CSS is `--isLTR`, and is able to leverage it to invert logic and continue supporting RTL.
+Right-to-left is handled using the same custom property that CSS is `--isLTR`, and is able to use it to invert logic and continue supporting RTL.
 The `event.offsetX` is valuable as well, as it contains a delta value useful for positioning the thumb.